bathl01/CryptoClustering_19/README.md

   *  create a data frame with the PCA data and plot the elbow curve
   ### We found that based on the elbow curve, the best value for 'K' is 4 with the PCA data.
 This is the same 'k' value as found using the original data
 ## Cluster Cryptocurrencies with K-means Using the PCA Data

-Does it differ from the best k value found using the original data?
-Cluster Cryptocurrencies with K-means Using the PCA Data Use the following steps to cluster the cryptocurrencies for the best value for k on the PCA data:
+  * clustered Cryptocurrencies with K-means Using the PCA Data

-### Initialize the K-means model with the best value for k.
-Fit the K-means model using the PCA data.
-Predict the clusters to group the cryptocurrencies using the PCA data.
-Create a copy of the DataFrame with the PCA data and add a new column to store the predicted clusters.
-Create a scatter plot using hvPlot as follows:
-Set the x-axis as "price_change_percentage_24h" and the y-axis as "price_change_percentage_7d".
+  * plotted the cluster graph using hvPlot by setting the x-axis as 'PCA1' and the y-axis as 'PCA2'.
-Color the graph points with the labels found using K-means.
-Add the "coin_id" column in the hover_cols parameter to identify the cryptocurrency represented by each data point.
-### Answer the following question:
-What is the impact of using fewer features to cluster the data using K-Means?
+## Visualize and Compare the Results
+  * created combined Elbow Chart and combined cluster charts
+  ### After visually analyzing the cluster analysis results, what is the impact of using fewer features to cluster the data using K-Means?
+The PCA Inertia is slightly lower than for the origional data.
+However the changes did not affect the best value for 'k' which was 4 for both elbow curves.
+The scatter plots both had out liers although in differemnt quadrents.  the PCA computations tightened up the pattern, but may have lead to over simplification and loss of information.

+## Acknowledgements:
+ * ChatGPT - getting rid of warningh message: "UserWarning: KMeans is known to have a memory leak on Windows with MKL, when there are less chunks than available threads.
+You can avoid it by setting the environment variable OMP_NUM_THREADS=1."  which required adding import os and os.environ['OMP_NUM_THREADS'] = '1', reinstalling "pip install hvplot", and using MiniBatchKMeans from from sklearn.cluster.
+ * Stack Overflow - how to change the colors on the scatter plots so the groupings could be determined for the combined plot